vikingJason/5eVaultMain/content/4. World/Religion/Deities/faerunian-the-red-knight.md

 obsidianUIMode: preview
 cssclass: json5e-deity
 tags:
   - compendium/src/scag
   - deity/faerunian
   - domain/war
-aliases: ["The Red Knight", "The Lady of Strategy", "The Crimson General", "The Grandmaster of the Lanceboard"]
+aliases:
+  - The Red Knight
+  - The Lady of Strategy
+  - The Crimson General
+  - The Grandmaster of the Lanceboard
 ---
 # The Red Knight
 *Source: Sword Coast Adventurer's Guide p.
 21*